Last revision: March 11, 2010

 http://beststudentviolins.com/sheetmusic.html#popular

-• (3) What is the cheapest violin I can buy?
+• 3.
+What is the cheapest violin I can buy?

-Student Violin - Outfits http://beststudentviolins.com/violins.html#outfits
+Student Violin - Outfits http://beststudentviolins.com/violins.html#Peccard

 Do NOT go to Ebay or Target and buy some piece of junk which will NEVER sound good (a "violin shaped object").
-The very least you can spend is $180.00.
+The very least you can spend is $300.00.
 I've done extensive research, trying all kinds of violins, and this is the best instrument you can get at this minimum price.

 This question turns up a dozen times a day and unfortunately, it's very difficult to offer advice, given the limited amount of information offered.
 People are drawn to performance on an instrument based on pieces they've heard, or friendships at school, and a myriad of other reasons.
 You might consider the following:

 • Will you be able to acquire a decent instrument to work with?
-Stringed instruments are typcially more costly than brass or woodwinds; this is especially true of fine instruments.
+Stringed instruments are typically more costly than brass or woodwinds; this is especially true of fine instruments.
 And the larger the stringed instrument, the more costly.

 • Do you like the way the instrument sounds? (this is usually the first reason for asking the question)